 Memorial service

-What does a burial include?
+What does burial involve?

 Do you have to have a funeral?